 Here are two best practices for making efficient use of Vertical Pod Autoscaler:

-The cluster autoscaler changes the number of cluster nodes, while HPA scales the number of running cluster pods.
-Cluster autoscaler seeks unschedulable pods and tries to consolidate pods that are currently deployed on only a few nodes.
+The cluster autoscaler automatically adds or removes nodes in a cluster based on all pods’ requested resources.
+It seeks unschedulable pods and tries to consolidate pods that are currently deployed on only a few nodes.
 It loops through these two tasks constantly.

 Unschedulable pods are a result of inadequate memory or CPU resources, or inability to match an existing node due to the pod’s taint tolerations (rules preventing a pod from scheduling on a specific node), affinity rules (rules encouraging a pod to schedule on a specific node), or nodeSelector labels.
 If a cluster contains unschedulable pods, the autoscaler checks managed node pools to see if adding a node may unblock the pod.
 If so, and the node pool can be enlarged, it adds a node to the pool.